slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 <!--
 > *"Fools rush in and get the best seats in the house."*
-> *"It is better to be silent than to dispute with the ignorant."  -- Aristotle [-384]*
 > *"Many people don’t have original thoughts of their own, not because they lack mental creativity, but because they lack the courage to take real risks with the unknown, to walk alone, to challenge the consensus: they are afraid to live a life that no one has lived before."  -- orangebook_@x*
-> *"Never argue.
-In society nothing must be discussed; give only results."  -- Benjamin Disraeli [1804]*
 > *"One’s only rival is one’s own potentialities.
 One’s only failure is failing to live up to one’s own possibilities.
 In this sense, every man can be a king, and must therefore be treated like a king."  -- Abraham Maslow [1908]*
 > *"The less talent they have, the more pride, vanity and arrogance they have.
 All these fools, however, find other fools who applaud them."  -- Desiderius Erasmus [1466]*
 > *"The problem isn't that Johnny can't read.
 The problem isn't even that Johnny can't think.
 The problem is that Johnny doesn't know what thinking is; he confuses it with feeling."  -- Thomas Sowell [1930]*